-In 2011, as part of a judicial reform, the Local Economic Courts were abolished and seven Administrative-Economic Courts were established. of which two are located in Baku and the others in Ganja, Sumgait, Shirvan, Sheki and the Nakhchivan Autonomous Republic, as well as six appellate courts in the same regions as well as in Baku.
-Now the appellate courts have the following four (4) Court Boards-the Civil Board, the Criminal Board, the Military Board and the Administrative-Economic Board, which operate further to territorial jurisdiction.
+In 2011, as part of a judicial reform, the Appeal Court of the Republic of Azerbaijan located in Baku was abolished five appellate courts were established, which are located in Baku, Ganja, Sumgait, Shirvan and Sheki.
+Now the appellate courts have the following four (4) Court Boards-the Civil Board, the Criminal Board, the Commercial Board and the Administrative Board, which operate further to territorial jurisdiction.
 The judicial reform has also entailed the decentralization of the Serious Crimes Court of the Republic of Azerbaijan by establishing regional Serious Crimes Courts in Baku, Ganja, Sheki, Lankaran and the Nakhchivan Autonomous Republic.
-This development has released judges from the district/ city courts from their review of multiple administrative cases and has led to a further reduction in the time required to resolve a case.
+This development has released judges from the district/city courts from their review of multiple administrative cases and has led to a further reduction in the time required to resolve a case.